(6 votes, average: 4.83 out of 5)

 So, let us move ahead and understand Asymmetric key cryptography and its working in detail.
 Let us begin!

-Asymmetric encryption is an encryption technique used to encrypt and decrypt the data that is being transferred between two parties in public.
-The process of Asymmetric encryption involves using two keys, one for encryption and the other one for decryption.
+Asymmetric encryption is an encryption technique used to encrypt and decrypt the data being transferred between two parties in public.
+The process of Asymmetric encryption involves using two keys, one for encryption and the other for decryption.

-Unlike Symmetric Key Encryption, both keys used in Asymmetric key encryption are different.
-Asymmetric encryption is often also known as public-key cryptography, where both the keys are mathematically co-related but unique from each other.
+Unlike Symmetric Key Encryption, both keys used in Asymmetric Key Encryption are different.
+Asymmetric encryption is often also known as public-key cryptography, where both the keys are mathematically co-related but unique.

 The primary key is known as the public key, which is used to encrypt the data.
 And the secondary key is known as the private key that is used to decrypt the data.
-To put it simply, consider having a special vault that requires two keys for closing and opening the door.
+Simply put, consider having a special vault that requires two keys for closing and opening the door.
 One key locks the door while the other opens it.

 Similarly, in the case of Asymmetric encryption, anyone with access to the public key can leverage it to encrypt the data.
 However, the person with private key access only can decrypt that data.
 Apart from the encryption and decryption process, Asymmetric key cryptography can also be used to sign the data digitally.